oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

 Third party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt)

 ## Purpose
-This sample will show a whole process to build up a CNN model to recognize handwriting number and speed up it by Intel INC.
+This sample will show a whole process to build up a CNN model to recognize handwriting number and speed up it by Intel&reg; Neural Compressor.

-We will learn how to train a CNN model based on Keras with TensorFlow, use Intel INC to quantize the model and compare the performance to understand the benefit of Intel INC.
+We will learn how to train a CNN model based on Keras with TensorFlow, use Intel&reg; Neural Compressor to quantize the model and compare the performance to understand the benefit of Intel&reg; Neural Compressor.

 ## Key Implementation Details

 - Use Keras on TensorFlow to build and train the CNN model.

-- Define function and class for Intel INC to quantize the CNN model.
+- Define function and class for Intel&reg; Neural Compressor to quantize the CNN model.

-  The Intel INC can run on any Intel&reg; CPU to quantize the AI model.
+  The Intel&reg; Neural Compressor can run on any Intel&reg; CPU to quantize the AI model.

   The quantized AI model has better inference performance than the FP32 model on Intel CPU.